EpistasisLab/regens/README.md

 ## Repository structure

+* Folders
+    * correctness_testing_ACB: A directory containing bash scripts to test code correctness on the ACB subpopulation, as well as the output for those tests.
+Correctness testing part 2 is optional and requires plink version 1.90Beta.
+    * correctness_testing_GBR: A directory containing bash scripts to test code correctness on the GBR subpopulation, as well as the output for those tests.
+Correctness testing part 2 is optional and requires plink version 1.90Beta.
+    * hg19: for each 1000 genomes project population, contains a folder with one gzipped recombination rate dataframe per hg19 reference human autosome.
+    * hg38: for each 1000 genomes project population, contains a folder with one gzipped recombination rate dataframe per hg38 reference human autosome.
+    * images: contains figures that are either displayed or linked to in this github README
+    * input_files: contains examples of regens input that is meant to be provided by the user.
+The example custom recombination rate information is copied from that of the hg19 mapped ACB population.
+Also contains input for the Triadsim algorithm.
+The genetic input labeled as "not_trio" for Triadsim is comprised of ACB population duplicates and is only meant to compare Triadsim's runtime.
+    * unit_testing_files: A directory containing bash scripts to unit test code correctness on the ACB subpopulation, as well as the output for those tests.
+* Files
+    * regens.py: the main file that runs the regens algorithm
+    * regens_library.py: functions that the regens algorithm uses repeatedly.
+    * regens_testers.py: functions used exclusively for correctness testing and unit testing
+    * simulate_genotypes_with[suffix]: simulates the datasets described in the readme

 ## Contributing
 If you find any bugs or have any suggestions/questions, please feel free to [post an issue](https://github.com/EpistasisLab/regens/issues/new)!